fortran-lang/stdlib/doc/specs/stdlib_sorting.md

 ## Overview of the module

-The module `stdlib_sorting` defines several public entities one default integer parameter, `int_size`, and three overloaded
+The module `stdlib_sorting` defines several public entities, one default integer parameter, `int_size`, and three overloaded
 subroutines: `ORD_SORT`, `SORT`, and `SORT_INDEX`.
 The
 overloaded subroutines also each have seven specific names for